Percy Morfill: Battle of Britain

 By this time, the operational pressure on the squadron had tapered off.
 One of the most engaged units during the Battle of Britain, it claimed 149 German aircraft as destroyed including those shot down during the Battle of France.
-By this time Morfill was credited with six solo aerial victories, with one more shared and from 18 June to 31 October, he had flown 215 sorties.
+Morfill was credited with six solo aerial victories, with one more shared and from 18 June to 31 October, he had flown 215 sorties.
 The squadron was transferred to No. 10 Group in December for a rest and refit, operating from Filton.
-At the start of the following year, he was mentioned in despatches.
+At the start of the following year, Morfill was mentioned in despatches.

 Later war service

 In June 1941, Morfill was Posted to No. 58 Operational Training Unit (OTU) at Grangemouth in June 1941, Morfill subsequently took training as an instructor at the Central Flying School (CFS) at RAF Little Rissington.
 He then returned to No. 58 OTU.
 At the end of the year he went back to the CFS as an instructor.
 Mentioned in despatches again on 1 January 1942, he was commissioned as a pilot officer later in the month.
 An instructing post at the Flight Instructor's School at Hullavington followed.
 He was promoted to flying officer with effect from 1 October 1942.

 In 1944, and by this time a flight lieutenant, Morfill was sent to a flying school at Norton in Southern Rhodesia on instructing duties where he remained for the rest of the war.